-As of June 30, 2013, we classified \$19.4 million and \$110.5 million as current and non-current restricted cash and cash equivalents, respectively, held by CTPL as such funds are to be used to pay for modifications to the Creole Trail Pipeline in order to enable bi-directional natural gas flow and interest during the construction.
+In May 2013, CTPL entered into a \$400.0 million term loan facility (the "CTPL Credit Facility").
+As of September 30, 2013, we classified \$23.5 million and \$87.2 million as current and non-current restricted cash and cash equivalents, respectively, held by CTPL because such funds may only be used for modifications of the Creole Trail Pipeline in order to enable bi-directional natural gas flow and for the payment of interest during construction of such modifications.